Social Media Style Guide Examples: Boost Your Brand

 What's the difference between brand guidelines and a social media style guide?

-Can small businesses benefit from style guides or are they only for large brands?
+Can small businesses benefit from style guides, or are they only for large brands?

 Frank Velasquez